Kiran-P12/Unpaired-face-to-face-translation-using-CycleGAN/README.md

   <img src="./outputs/female_to_male_2.png" width="800"><br>
 </p>

+#### Observations:
+- The model is able to add or remove the lipsticks accurately based on the gender
+- The model can change the thickness of the eyebrows and tends to change the skin tone a bit
+- The model is able to add a thin beard for female -> male.
+But generally struggles to completely remove thick beards for male -> female

 ## Code details:
 - The training notebooks for Ethnicity, age and gender translations are present in notebooks folder respectively as  ethnicity_translation.ipynb, age_translation.ipynb and  gender_translation.ipynb.